Asset-backed commercial paper program: Subprime mortgage crisis

 In August 2007, the French bank BNP Paribas halted withdrawals from three funds invested in ABCP and suspended calculation of net asset values.
 Even though defaults on mortgages had been rising throughout 2007, the suspension of withdrawals by BNP Paribas has a profound effect on ABCP market.
 The interest rate spread of over-night ABCP and Federal funds rate increased from 10 basis points to 150 basis points within one day of announcement.

 Subsequently, the ABCP market experienced a modern-day bank run.
 Several ABCP conduits fell victim to the liquidity crisis.
 Since the sponsors financial institutions. such as banks only need to keep regulatory capital for on-balance sheet assets, and none for the assets funded by ABCP conduits, they got into huge trouble paying back investors who refused to roll over their ABCP.
 Several major financial institutions collapsed in the following year because of these solvency issues and had to be bailed out by government.
-See Financial crisis of 2007–2008 for details on the crisis and see Great Recession for the recession triggered by the financial crisis.

 In December 2007, ABCP outstanding dropped from $1.3 trillion to $833 billion.
 By the end of 2008, there was no SIVs left.
 As of March 2013, the outstandings of ABCP were about $300 billion.